CalBlanco/BulletHellGameJam/README.md

 - Fun space art style, with space ships, and plasma balls (make some startrek models lmao)
 - Provide choices to the player that lead to gameplay changes

+### Music

+All songs played are from this video https://www.youtube.com/watch?v=0u1jq-6-ELk